jiwenfeng/JsonLua/README.md

 # JsonLua

-Encode a Lua table to Json string
-Decode a Json string to Lua table

-The example is in the main.lua
+This is a JSON library for Lua.You can encode a Lua table to json string or decode a json string to Lua table.Read the main.lua to learn how to use it.